 These experiments revealed that learned associations can be formed between stimuli and responses.
 The stimulus-response model, which posits that external stimuli elicit specific responses, gained significant support through Pavlov's work.
 His experiments demonstrated that responses could be obtained through learned associations rather than being solely predetermined or reflexive.

-Pavlov's experiments greatly influenced the theory of behaviorism, which emphasizes the study of observable behavior and the environmental factors that shape it.
-His concept of conditioned reflexes provided a solid foundation for the behaviorist perspective, as it illustrated that behavior could be modified and influenced by external stimuli and reinforced through conditioning.
+Pavlov's experiments greatly influenced the theory of behaviorism, which emphasises the study of observable behaviour and the environmental factors that shape it.
+His concept of conditioned reflexes provided a solid foundation for the behaviorist perspective, as it illustrated that behaviour could be modified and influenced by external stimuli and reinforced through conditioning.

-In conclusion, Pavlov's experiments in classical conditioning, demonstrating the formation of conditioned reflexes, have greatly contributed to the theory of behaviorism.
-They highlighted the importance of learned associations between stimuli and responses and helped establish the stimulus-response model as an essential aspect of behavioral psychology.
+Pavlov's experiments in classical conditioning, demonstrating the formation of conditioned reflexes, have greatly contributed to the theory of behaviorism.
+They highlighted the importance of learned associations between stimuli and responses and helped establish the stimulus-response model as an essential aspect of behavioural psychology.

 Behaviorism